The Inertia for Good Editor

 The Inertia

-There were two spots left open for CT qualification when the Corona Saquarema Pro began last week and unlike the men’s side, the women’s side of the rankings didn’t see many shakeups.
-So what’s on deck for the 2025 CT and the wave of women they’ll be welcoming from the CS?
-For starters, two rookies who already won events at the CT level in 2024 and won’t be easy draws in 2025.
+There were two spots left open for Championship Tour qualification when the Corona Saquarema Pro began last week and unlike the men’s side, the women’s rankings didn’t see many shakeups.
+So what’s on deck for the 2025 CT and the wave of women that’ll be welcomed from the Challenger Series?
+For starters, two rookies who already won events at the CT level in 2024 who won’t be easy draws in 2025.

 Sally Fitzgibbons

 Sally Fitzgibbons has 12 wins at the CT level and 2025 will be her 15th on tour.
-Even after missing back-to-back mid-year cuts, she’s a fan favorite at every stop who was a reliable world title threat for more than a decade.
+Even after missing back-to-back, mid-year cuts, she’s a fan favorite at every stop.
+And she was a reliable world title threat for more than a decade.
 Her results at the CT level have slowly tapered off but we’re not talking about an athlete who forgot how to win heats — Fitzgibbons finished third in the world title rankings as recently as 2021.

 Bella Kenworthy

-Admittedly, Bella Kenworthy may not have been given as bright of a spotlight as fellow teen superstars like Erin Brooks this year but she qualified with room to spare thanks to her consistency.
+Admittedly, Bella Kenworthy hasn’t received the bright spotlight that fellow teen superstars Erin Brooks and Caity Simmers have.
+But she qualified with room to spare thanks to her consistency.
 Kenworthy needed just under two full years on the Challenger Series to start stacking the results needed to qualify and sat out the Corona Saquarema Pro with her CT ticket already punched.
 She was 16 years old when she started her first CS campaign.
 She’ll be 18 when her rookie year begins at the CT level.
 Not bad at all.

 Isabella Nichols